tianzhen45/hello/readmet.txt

-Git  is a version control ystem
+Git  is a distributed version control system

-modifiy by tianzhen 2019/07/07
+Git is free software distributed under the GPL